typhonjs-fvtt-demo/template-svelte-ts-pf2e/README.md

 # template-svelte-ts
-Provides a barebones Typescript template repo to get set up with using the [TyphonJS Runtime Library](https://github.com/typhonjs-fvtt-lib/runtime) and [Svelte](https://svelte.dev/).
+Provides a barebones [Foundry VTT](https://foundryvtt.com/) module template repo to get set up with using the [TyphonJS Runtime Library](https://github.com/typhonjs-fvtt-lib/runtime) and [Svelte](https://svelte.dev/) and [Typescript](https://www.typescriptlang.org/).

 The Foundry types being used is [foundry-pf2e](https://github.com/7H3LaughingMan/foundry-pf2e).
 The League's community types will work as well if you can find a stable version.